Sacsam005/javascriptBasics/README.md

 map(currentElement, IndexOfElement, Array)

 **6. Reduce method default parameters**\
-reduce(accumulator, currentElement, currentIndex, Array) //call back function Is useful to get the sum, average, mean, deviation of the elements of a given array. reduce() method as call back function has an initial value at the last of the expression.
+reduce(accumulator, currentElement, currentIndex, Array) //call back function\
+Is useful to get the sum, average, mean, deviation of the elements of a given array.\
+reduce() method as call back function has an initial value at the last of the expression.\
 Ex: reduce(accum, currEle, Index, arr), initial value)

-**7. Difference between getElementById and querySelector.**\
+**7. Difference between getElementById() and querySelector().**\
 getElementById returns a reference to the element by its ID and if the ID is not specified in the document then it returns null. querySelector returns the first element within the document that matches the specified group of selectors, or null if no matches is found.
 It can also return all three class, id, element.